-This booklet serves to support and guide Hospitality Studies teachers with the implementation of the teaching plan for Hospitality Studies.
-The main focus of this booklet is to support the teacher to implement and teach the content to ensure that effective learning takes place as well as have the ability to assess the subject content with confidence.
-School-based assessment is a continuous process that integrates naturally into every stage of the teaching and learning cycle.
+This booklet serves to support and guide Consumer Studies teachers with the implementation of the teaching plan for Consumer Studies.

+The main focus of this booklet is to support the teacher to implement and teach content to ensure that effective learning takes place as well as have the ability to assess the subject content with confidence.